-The personal assistant is just a little more than three years old and has come a long way from its humble beginnings with the original Amazon Echo smart speaker.
+Amazon’s smart assistant, Alexa, continues to expand its reach.
+The personal assistant first launched in late 2014, and has come a long way from its humble beginnings with the original Amazon Echo smart speaker.

-Just say, “Alexa, ask Garmin for directions home.”
+Just say, “Alexa, directions to home.”

 Just say, “Alexa, tell Rachio to water the side yard for 2 minutes.”

+One of the best choices on the market is the Rachio Smart Sprinkler Controller.
 While you can set an automatic schedule, Alexa can also help out.
-With a voice command, users can start and stop watering, turn on a rain delay, and more.
+With a voice command, you can start and stop watering, turn on a rain delay, and more.

 7. Sonos One